suzannejmatthews/suzannejmatthews.github.io/_posts/2021-08-17-raspberrypi4-headless.markdown

    * (Recommended) Go to **System Options** --> **Hostname** to change hostname
    * (Recommended) Go to **System Options** --> **Password** to change password

-5. At this point, restart the pi by typing `sudo reboot` on the command line.
+7. At this point, restart the pi by typing `sudo reboot` on the command line.

-6. To ensure there are not any missing packages, type `sudo apt-get update && sudo apt-get upgrade` one last time.
+   When the Raspberry Pi reboots, you should see a blue VNC icon in the upper-right corner.
+If you don't see this icon, it's likely that the VNC server was not enabled.
+Be sure to enable it!

 ## Step 3: Connect to the Pi (from Windows 10)
 For the next set of steps, you will need to know the hostname of the